edjw87/Assessing-the-Significance-of-Model-Selection-in-Ecology/README.md

 and the outputs form a list, the elements of which can be accessed by typing

->print('Single model p-values')   ### print the results
+>print('Single model p-values')
->print(output$single_model_p_value) ### single model p-values are given in the first element of the list.
+>print(output$single_model_p_value)
 >print('Model selection p-value')
->print(output$model_selection_p_value) ### model selection p-value is given in the second element of the list
+>print(output$model_selection_p_value)

 RUNNING THE CODE WITH A USER DEFINED MODEL

-The permutation tests can be run for other statistical models by providing alternative model functions.
-The only requirement is that, as with the "Ibex" function, the first argument must be a vector of outcomes.
+The Ibex.R function provided is suitable for other population modelling examples using the Stochastic Ricker and Gompertz models as well as other linear generalised linear models (GLMs).
+However, it is also straightforward to write a function for other models by replacing Ibex.R with a user-defined function.
+The only requirement of the function is the first argument must be a vector of outcomes.
 The tests can then be performed by running

 >output=model_sel_permutations(repeats,"function_name",pars)